Here are the profiles of some of the students I am currently supervising, and have supervised in the past.

 Joëlla van de Griend

-Thesis title: Participation of non-governmental actors in the food-policy of Ede.
+Thesis title: Participation of non-governmental actors in the food-policy of Ede (The Netherlands)

 Description of research: Food policy being an issue for the city-level is being acclaimed by more and more, proved by for example the Milan Urban Food Policy Pact and the number of food visions and strategies being created.
 This can be ascribed to the growing awareness that the issues of the foo system affect cities.
 One of the reasons is their dependency of food supply from outside, and the growing number of people that will live in cities in the future will make this an even more urgent matter.
 Besides this, cities have some unique characteristics that enable them to effectively deal with issues of the food system.